-Use of data to monitor student progress on curriculum-embedded assessments and modify instruction (EPC) Almost all students made appropriate reading level growth for one school year.
-For those who did not, 24 Student Success Team (SST) meetings were held.
+Use of data to monitor student progress on curriculum-embedded assessments and modify instruction (EPC)

+Almost all students made appropriate reading level growth for one school year.
+For those who did not, 25 Student Success Team (SST) meetings were held and 4 of those ended up qualifying for special education services.